WhySooooFurious/The-Mac-Repo/README.md

 ## FAQ/Q&A

 **My Macbook is getting hot/warm to the touch?**
 - Don't worry at all, nothing will happen.
 When in use or under a bit of stress electronics tend to get hot.
-Macbooks will automatically throttle/reduce performance in order to meet correct temperatures
+Macbooks will automatically throttle/reduce performance in order to meet correct temperatures or shut dowm themselves if the temperature it too high

 **What does having an Apple Silicon/M-Series chip mean?**
 - This is an apple designed chip based on the ARM64 architecture, commonly used in phones and low level gadgets, it is *very* power efficient and can be powerful as well while being compared to some Intel chips There are advantages and sadly some disadvantages, listed below

 **Pros:**
   - Power Efficient which will result in more battery life